6 Claustrophobic TV Bottle Episodes

 Firefly - "Out Of Gas"

-Firefly only lasted for a dozen episodes yet it's Fillion's Mal attempts to rebuild the engine as the episode uses flashbacks to show how everyone came to be aboard Serenity and how they ended up injured, with most of these vignettes taking place on the ship.
+Firefly only lasted for a dozen episodes yet it's sci-fi premise always endangered it to budgetary restraints.
+In "Out Of Gas" the ship is stranded and Nathan Fillion's Mal attempts to rebuild the engine as the episode uses flashbacks to show how everyone came to be aboard Serenity and how they ended up injured, with most of these vignettes taking place on the ship.
 Of course the show ended up being canceled only a couple of episodes further down the line, much to the chagrin of sci-fi nerds the world over.

 Community - "Cooperative Calligraphy"